 Let’s take a look at the best way you can ensure that doesn’t happen to your projects involving EPS Geofoam.

-Long-standing and durable: EPS Geofoam can last forever when provided adequate protection
+Long-standing and durable: EPS Geofoam can last forever when properly protected

 What makes EPS Geofoam unique is the fact that it is strong enough to provide a stable foundation, but light enough to not overstress the soil below.
 The material also has excellent insulating properties and can absorb vibrations in case of an earthquake.